gigs/connect-sessions-buy-manage-example/README.md

 # Connect Sessions Buy & Manage example

-This application showcase how Connect Sessions can be used to buy and manag phone plans through Connect from your existing application.
+This application showcase how Connect Sessions can be used to buy and manage phone plans through Connect from your existing application.
 This is a developer reference.

 To get the most out of this, please read the [associated guide](https://developers.gigs.com/docs/api/805ba2c145553-example-purchasing-and-managing-subscriptions-using-connect-sessions).